-Zuza is an adventure vessel based out of Oban.
-This all female crewed boat has an interesting history in marine research and is a purpose built live-a-board so guests travel in style and comfort whilst being served delicious food in the spacious living areas, perfect for relaxing and enjoying the views.
+Zuza is an expedition and wildlife watching yacht based out of Oban, Scotland.
+She has an interesting history in marine research and was purpose built to live-a-board, so guests travel in comfort whilst being served delicious food in the spacious living areas; perfect for relaxing and enjoying the views.

 Take a look at this unique yacht and enjoy some big boat sailing!